 Merchants are only permitted to handle a specified number of credit card transactions per month if this is the case.
 Once the cap is reached, you can no longer accept credit cards for that month.
 Unfortunately, not being able to take credit cards for any amount of time can seriously hinder an organization.

 High-volume merchants given capped transactions have the opportunity to raise them over time.
 They can request new large volume caps in as little as three months.
 It’s important that merchants are able to prove that they pay their bills, have low chargeback ratios, and have been saving money.

 We have a 95% approval rate of applications.
-No matter what industry you’re in, you can find a merchant account that works for you.
+No matter what industry you’re in, you can find a high volume merchant account that works for you.
 While we can’t guarantee your acceptance, we can give you some tips to give you your best chance.

 You can find out whether or not you were approved within 24 hours so you can start growing your business as soon as possible.
 If you are not approved, we can work with you to help you get approved on your next try.